 Social Bodies (excerpt)

-One of three videos from Human Hand, a collaboration between Fiona Amundsen and Tim Corballis.
+One of three videos from Human Hand by Fiona Amundsen and Tim Corballis in collaboration with Ingrid Horrocks, Sue Kirsch, Joanna Macy and Yvonne Morris.

 "From a 1970s experimental micro-city, to a structure meant to replicate human life in outer space, and the home of the largest intercontinental ballistic missile deployed by the US Air Force: Human Hand by Fiona Amundsen and Tim Corballis takes us on a journey through video and photography to three historically-laden sites in Arizona, USA.